 My son Jacob is 3 1/2.
 He will be turning 4 in early September.
 I have been having some anxiety since LAST August about the idea of him starting Pre-K. I have had “Research schools for Jacob” on my to-do list since then!
 My anxiety issues are compounded by his health concerns.
 Jacob is a cancer-kiddo, and chemo has a lot of post treatment side effects that can occur, plus the risk of a cancer-relapse.
 He also has EoE [Eosinophilic Esophagitis], and a feeding tube, along with an extensive allergen list to basically ALL food.
 He has had anaphylaxis from baked egg, and is highly allergic to many other ‘common’ foods.
-I decided I need to start looking into what our options would be regarding his education.
+I decided I need to start looking into what our options would be regarding his education, and I guess we never know, in the future we could find ourselves having to Search online for graduate school program options.
 I have tried searching the web to look for education options and plans for children with similar issues, but found very little out there.
 So what are the options?
 I know many -if not MOST- EoE families chose to do home-schooling.
 There is private or public school, or a day-care/Pre-K type of program either run from someone’s home or business, or perhaps having a teacher/tutor come into our house.
 But what were the pros and cons of each of these?
 What other kind of options may there be that I have not considered?

 I have started tackling the information gathering by first meeting with our principal from the public pre-K school.
 At this initial meeting I wanted a chance to meet, share my concerns, and let him meet Jacob too.
 Now, Jacob would not be eating at school- since he has a feeding tube and will only be ‘at school’ for 3 hours.
 The Pre-K class is Monday-Friday, either 9 AM-12 PM or 12 PM -3 PM depending on which program he gets into.
 Our school program is federally funded, which means that they must provide a meal, so both morning and afternoon classes will have a meal- [breakfast or lunch].
 Additionally, due to space constraints-and because the Pre-K program is run from a school with 3rd and 4th graders, these meals are being served IN the classroom!
 In each classroom there are 15 4-year-olds eating all the foods Jacob is allergic too, TWICE a day!
 [Ok, breathe!]
 Another concern that would need to be addressed is that a large part of the curriculum being used for this class is FOOD based projects! ie: Making gingerbread houses and decorating with candy, build an igloo out of marshmallows making ice cream in the classroom, etc.